 We will reach out to partners and allies to rebuild trust and to seek their input on how we can learn and improve.
 We have a particular responsibility and need to reach out to women’s rights organisations and others who work on Prevention of Sexual Exploitation and Abuse (PSEA) issues, to answer their questions, to hear their reflections and concerns, and to ensure our responses are defined in consultation with them, based on their insights and expertise.

-We will reach out to women’s rights organisations in every region of the world and convening meeting spaces involving us, them, governments and other stakeholders.
+We will reach out to women’s rights organizations in every region of the world and convening meeting spaces involving us, them, governments and other stakeholders.

 9. Listening to the public